nyx-nikki/Nyx-Labs-Drachmae_ERC20/README.md

 Drachmae is intended as a Proof of Concept of a token intended for web-based applications.

-he token is called "Drachmae"
+The token is called "Drachmae"

 The Symbol is DAE

-The total supply should be 420,000,000.0000 (four hundred twenty million. four decimal spots) Initial supply should be 4,200,000.000 (four point two million) Token should be mintable
+The total supply should be 420,000,000.0000 (four hundred twenty million. four decimal spots)

+Initial supply should be 4,200,000.000 (four point two million)

+Token should be mintable

 Token should be pausable

 Token should have a transfer fee.

 Token should be not burnable
-Basically, I know that services like https://tokenmint.io/ and https://www.togen.io/ offer similar services.
-I would however like it to be done by a human that can later explain the process to me.